 Starting a restaurant right now may seem like an insane idea, but with a sound plan and the right preparation, you can follow your dreams and open a restaurant, even after the pandemic.
 Here are some helpful tips to get you on your way to success.

 Every business, no matter how large or small, should start with a business plan.
 This is what will guide you through the creation of your new restaurant, as well as help you establish your long-term goals

 As you begin to think about becoming a restaurant owner, start brainstorming for as many elements of your prospective business as you can.
-Thinking about things like what type of food you’ll serve, what the name of your restaurant will be, and how many employees you’ll want to hire early on will make the planning process easier.
+Thinking about things like what type of food you’ll serve, what the name of your restaurant will be, how many employees you’ll want to hire, and whether or not you plan on investing greatly or starting a restaurant with no money early on will make the planning process easier.

 When creating your strategic business plan, make sure you include the following elements: